microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 ---
 # These are optional elements.
 Feel free to remove any of them.
-status: proposed
+status: accepted
 contact: teresaqhoang
-date: 2023-11-21
+date: 2023-12-06
-deciders: markwallace, mabolan, alliscode, SergeyMenshykh, dluc
+deciders: markwallace, alliscode, SergeyMenshykh
 consulted: markwallace, mabolan
-informed:
+informed: stephentoub
 ---

-# Handlebars Planner Template Engine Helpers
+# Handlebars Prompt Template Helpers

 ## Context and Problem Statement

-We want to use Handlebars as a template engine for rendering prompts and planners in the Semantic Kernel.
+We want to use Handlebars as a template factory for rendering prompts and planners in the Semantic Kernel.
 Handlebars provides a simple and expressive syntax for creating dynamic templates with logic and data.
 However, Handlebars does not have built-in support for some features and scenarios that are relevant for our use cases, such as:

 - Marking a block of text as a message with a role for chat completion connectors.
 - Invoking functions from the kernel and passing parameters to them.